 The echo is a repetition of the sound that arrives at the listener.
-If you hear audio echo or audio feedback during your session, then this might be caused by:
+If you hear audio echo or audio feedback during your meeting, then this might be caused by:

 Multiple devices with active audio in the same room

-If you are in a room where multiple devices connected to the same session have their microphone enabled, then some microphones might channel your audio back, hearing it as an echo in the session.
+If you are in a room where multiple devices connected to the same meeting have their microphone enabled, then some microphones might channel your audio back, hearing it as an echo in the meeting.

 To avoid this, if you encounter yourself in such a situation, make sure that you are not close to the other participants, or one of you has the microphone on mute, while the other one is speaking.